Stroman’s strong outing keys Mets’ 6-1 win over Rockies

+DENVER (AP) — Marcus Stroman provided a boost to the New York Mets’ flickering playoff hopes.

-DENVER (AP) — Marcus Stroman pitched seven shutout innings, Amed Rosario, Brandon Nimmo and Pete Alonso all homered in the sixth to break open a scoreless game and the New York Mets beat the Colorado Rockies 6-1 Tuesday night to boost their flickering playoff hopes.
+Stroman pitched seven shutout innings, Amed Rosario, Brandon Nimmo and Pete Alonso all homered in the sixth to break open a scoreless game and the Mets beat the Colorado Rockies 6-1 on Tuesday night.

+“We show up with the same confidence every day,” Stroman said.
+“I think we can rattle up some wins here.
+We can get hot.
+I think everyone believes that, so it’s just a matter of going out there and doing it.”

 New York pulled within four games of Chicago and Milwaukee for the second NL wild-card berth.
 The Mets have 11 games left in the regular season.